tbarn/new-website/posts/2020-in-review-taylor-barnett.md

 ---
 title: 2020 In Review
-summary: A recap of what I explored, read, wrote, and spoke about in 2020
 date: 2020-12-30T19:18:21.427Z
 author: Taylor
+summary: A recap of what I explored, read, wrote, and spoke about in 2020
 tags:
   - post
 ---
+2020, what a freakin' year.
+I honestly don't have the energy to write about it, but I am really good at making lists.
+Here are some lists of things I explored, read, wrote, and spoke about in 2020.

 ## <i class="fas fa-pencil-alt" aria-label="Pencil icon for blog  post"></i> Blog posts:
 [20 Years Since Y2K: left-pad, Heartbleed, and DevOps](https://www.transposit.com/blog/2020.01.15-left-pad-heartbleed-and-devops/)